-Without fences separating the non-WSA from WSA areas of the pasture, it is expected that livestock would move back and forth across the boundary, which would result in a small risk that livestock would take reinstated AUMs from within a WSA^{62} .
+Without fences separating the non-WSA from WSA areas of the pasture, it is expected that livestock would move back and forth across the boundary, which would result in a small risk that livestock would take reinstated AUMs from within a WSA70.
 However, terms and condition, monitoring, and a phased in implementation are proposed to prevent that from happening.
 Reinstated AUMs would be phased in over 4 years to allow for increased utilization monitoring along and just inside the WSA boundaries.
 During this phased in period, if higher than historic utilization levels were documented within the WSAs, implementation would be put on pause while additional monitoring occurred.
 If monitoring continued to show increased utilization levels, the number of reinstated AUMs authorized would be decreased until utilization levels matched historic levels.
 If monitoring found utilization is still at historic levels, implementation could continue.
 The BLM would continue to make adjustments based on monitoring to ensure this increase in utilization was temporary based on annual conditions, and the increase utilization would not occur on a permanent basis.
 In addition, livestock grazing the non-WSA portion of the pasture would be required to be turned out at whatever water develops that have been completed.
 As livestock do not tend to travel more than 2-3 miles from water when resources (water and forage) are available, it is expected that only a small portion of these livestock would travel to the WSA boundary and be at risk of utilizing AUMs from within the WSA.
 This would be much higher if livestock assigned to graze the non-WSA AUMs were turned out anywhere within the non-WSA area.
 Therefore, the conversion of these suspended AUMs to reinstated active AUMs would not have an impact on WSAs as they would have no permanent increase in grazing, as ensured through terms and conditions, utilization monitoring and responses, and implementation actions.
+As the 2005 AMU RMP/ROD directs parcels with wilderness characteristics to be managed according to RMP direction for surrounding non-WSA lands, the Alvord Desert LWC unit would not be impacted by the reinstatement of suspended AUMs beyond what is discussed in this EA under other resources.